-\section{The \textsc{Threshold} problem for \EFCE is in \NP}
+\section{The \textsc{Threshold} Problem for \EFCE is in \NP}

-\subsection{Relevant histories}
+\subsection{Relevant Histories}

 A key novelty of our procedure is the definition of a family of small sets of relevant histories that are sufficient to express the different kinds of equilibrium through a system of linear constraints.
 As indicated in~\Cref{sec:Overview EFCE}, in the notion of relevant history first introduced in~\cite{von2008extensive} for two-players game, $\bh = (h_1,h_2)$ would be considered relevant when either one of them was the empty history (history of the root) or if a path from a root to some node would pass through the last information sets in the histories $h_1$ and $h_2$.
-For $n$ players games, the notion was extended in~\cite{DBLP:conf/aaai/FarinaBS20} by considering $(h_1,\ldots,h_n)$ pairwise-relevant tuples of histories, i.e. where for all $i\neq j$, $(h_i,h_j)$ is relevant.
+For $n$ player games, the notion was extended in~\cite{DBLP:conf/aaai/FarinaBS20} by considering $(h_1,\ldots,h_n)$ pairwise-relevant tuples of histories, i.e. where for all $i\neq j$, $(h_i,h_j)$ is relevant.

 Unfortunately, this definition does not lead to a polynomial number of relevant histories, as illustrated in the example on the left.
 In this game, each node $v_i$ is played by the player $i$.
 Let us denote by $I_i$ the information set $\{ v_i\}$.
 Thus, for all players $i \in \{1, \ldots, n\}$, $\HistP{i}$ is composed only three histories $\emptyset$, $(I_i,a_i)$ and $(I_i,b_i)$.
-However, any tuples in is pairwise-relevant since the path from $v_1$ to $v_n$ goes through all information sets $I_1,\ldots, I_n$.
+However, any tuples in are pairwise-relevant since the path from $v_1$ to $v_n$ goes through all information sets $I_1,\ldots, I_n$.
 Hence, this example produces $3^n$ pairwise-relevant histories.

-In this work, we restrict the notion of relevant histories by defining two types of relevant histories, \emph{honest} and \emph{deviation} histories, which will be used to compute the different expected payoff in the equilibrium.
-For instance, in Equation \eqref{eq:EFCE}, $\ExpEFCE{i}{\CorrPlan}{I}{a}$ corresponds to the average payoff of player $i$ when all players follow the recommendations.
-Hence, it suffices to consider the honest histories of each leaves in the game $\hist{v}=(\histP{v}{1},\ldots,\histP{v}{n})$.
+In this work, we restrict the notion of relevant histories by defining two types of relevant histories, \emph{honest} and \emph{deviation} histories, which will be used to compute the various expected payoffs in the equilibrium.
+For instance, in Equation \eqref{eq:EFCE}, $\ExpEFCE{i}{\CorrPlan}{I}{a}$ corresponds to the average payoff of player $i$ when all players follow their recommendations.
+Hence, it suffices to consider the honest histories of each leaf in the game $\hist{v}=(\histP{v}{1},\ldots,\histP{v}{n})$.
 We denote by $\RelevantH$ the set $\{ \hist{\node} \mid \node \in \Leaves \}$ of all honest relevant histories.

 The right hand side of \Cref{eq:EFCE}, that is, $\ExpEFCEDeviation{i}{\CorrPlan}{I}{a}{\beta}$ requires the tuples of histories where the player $i$, reaching some information set $I$ and being recommended some action $a \in \actions{I}$, decides to deviate by playing $b \in \actions{I}$.
 Hence for the players $j \neq i$, the tuples will contain the history of the leaves $v$ in the subgame that follows after player $i$ takes action $b$.
 Formally, given an information set $I \in \InfSet{i}$ of a player $i \in \{1, \ldots, n\}$, and $a \in \actions{I}$, we denote by